Rstraney/IDS-6145-Final-Project/README.md

 - why we didn't use the minnie vans
 - initial assumptions versus our actual results
 - limitations of using anylogic
+- add terminology fidelity (when the model represents the real world)
+- example of that is pedestrians only walk through the parking lot.